Jonskar/Danish-Passphrase-Generator/README.md

 - Removed words that included numbers
 - Removed words that included blank space
-- Removed words that included any of these special characters: - ' é /
+- Removed words that included any of these special characters: . - ' é /
 - All words made lowercase

-The final wordlist includes XXXXXX Danish words.
+The final wordlist has XXXXXX Danish words.

 ## Credits